Travelling to Cape Verde

 Santa Maria on Sal

 I have been allocated a day use room that involves checking into a hotel and signing copious forms.
 I'm also issued with a wrist band.
-It all seems very over the top but I sally forth for a visit to the buffet before it closes.
+It all seems very over the top but I sally forth for a visit to the buffet, before it closes.
 The offerings are plain weird.
-Lots of shredded omelette, fritters that are mainly batter with a few French beans protruding, fried spam that is reminiscent of pink leather and chunky omelette squares with speckles of tinned ham.
+Lots of shredded omelette, fritters that are mainly batter with a few French beans protruding, fried spam which is reminiscent of pink leather and chunky omelette squares with speckles of tinned ham.
 Also hot tinned pineapple and peaches.
-I know they have to import most of their food but this is ridiculous.
+I know they have to import most of their food, but this is ridiculous.
 Can I look forward to feasting like this all week?
+It is considered rude to eat in public in Cape Verde without sharing your food.
+That's not going to be a problem.

 Praia, Cape Verde